Stanley Rous: Administrator

 The short-lived Rous Cup was named after him, as was the Rous Stand at Watford F.C.'s Vicarage Road ground, until being renamed the Graham Taylor Stand in 2014.
 He wrote A History of the Laws of Association Football, published in 1974.

 Personal life

-Stanley Rous was married to Adrienne Gacon in 1924.
-He was appointed CBE in 1943 and knighted in 1949.
+Stanley Rous married Adrienne Gacon in 1924.
+He was appointed a CBE in 1943 and knighted in 1949.
 He was a friend of one of the founding members of FIFA, Ivo Schricker (1877–1962).
-Rous was a freemason attending Exonian Lodge No. 3415 in London.
+Rous was a Freemason, attending Exonian Lodge No. 3415 in London.

 Death

 Rous died in Paddington, London, of leukaemia in 1986, at the age of 91.
 A service in his memory was held at Westminster Abbey in the September of the same year.

 He is buried with his wife Lady Rous in the Holy Trinity Church in the Lickey Hills, close to both Bromsgrove and Birmingham.